Women's education in the United States: 19th century

+1897: Anita Florence Hemmings became the first African-American to graduate from Vassar College by passing for white.

+1898: Alberta Virginia Scott became the first African-American graduate of Radcliffe College.

+1899: Mary Annette Anderson became the first African-American woman elected to Phi Beta Kappa (Middlebury College in Vermont).

 Late 1800s, exact date unknown: Anandibai Joshi from India, Keiko Okami from Japan, and Sabat Islambouli from Syria became the first women from their respective countries (and in Joshi's case the first Hindu woman) to get a degree in western medicine, which they each got from the Women's Medical College of Pennsylvania (WMCP), where they were all students in 1885.

 20th century

 1900: Otelia Cromwell became the first African-American woman to graduate from Smith College in Northampton, Massachusetts.

 1903: Mignon Nicholson became the first woman in North America to earn a veterinary degree, which she earned from McKillip Veterinary College in Chicago, Illinois.

-1904: Helen Keller graduated from Radcliffe, becoming the first deafblind person to earn a Bachelor of Arts degree.
+1904: Helen Keller graduated from Radcliffe, becoming the first deafblind person in the United States to earn a Bachelor of Arts degree.

 1905: Nora Stanton Blatch Barney, born in England, became the first woman to earn a degree in any type of engineering in the United States, which she earned from Cornell University.
 It was a degree in civil engineering.

+1906: Maudelle Bousfield became the first African-American woman to graduate from the University of Illinois Urbana-Champaign (graduated with honors in three years with degrees in astronomy and mathematics).

 1908: Alpha Kappa Alpha sorority, the first African-American Greek letter organization for woman, was founded at Howard University.

 1909: Ella Flagg Young became the first female superintendent of a large city school system.

-1915: Lillian Gilbreth earned a PhD in industrial psychology from Brown University, which was the first degree ever granted in industrial psychology.
-Her dissertation was titled "Some Aspects of Eliminating Waste in Teaching".

-1917: Sigma Delta Tau sorority, a Jewish women's Greek letter organization was founded at Cornell University in response to antisemitism.